zekzekus/dotfiles/README.md

 - run `git submodule update --init --recursive` command to fetch and update all submodules.
 - make a symbolic link of REPO_PATH/vim/vimfiles to ~/.vim
 - make a symbolic link of REPO_PATH/vim/vimrc to ~/.vimrc
+- create a directory for persistent undo history `mkdir ~/.vimtmp`
 - follow installation process of [pathogen](https://github.com/tpope/vim-pathogen) plugin
 - install necessary external programs. as i remember:
     - there is no need to install jedi python library if you update git submodules recursively.
 This will fetch jedi library.